weltliteratur/blog/_posts/2016-04-23-This-is-weltliteratur-net.markdown

   <img src="https://raw.githubusercontent.com/weltliteratur/blog/gh-pages/images/sky_over_goettingen.jpg" alt="Sky over Göttingen." style="width:1040px;" />
 </figure>

-Göttingen (and Hannover) were the places where we first started to think about a blog called **weltliteratur.net**, a neat and plushy think tank where we could publish some of our musings on Digital Humanities-related things that might or might not be or become part of a bigger research project.
+Göttingen (and Hanover) were the places where we first started to think about a blog called **weltliteratur.net**, a neat and plushy think tank where we could publish some of our musings on Digital Humanities-related things that might or might not be or become part of a bigger research project.

 Now that some of us are scattered to the four winds (to Potsdam, Sheffield, Moscow, etc.) we're planning to use this site as a place to continue discussing and exploring ideas emanating from our daily DH'ing.
 Let's see how it goes.